 The name of the reservoir land adjacent to Balboa Park (now City College) began being called the Balboa Reservoir soon after.
 The reservoir site is now planned as a housing development, which so far is keeping the name.
 The Balboa Park name also gave rise to nearby Balboa High School in 1927, and the Balboa Park BART/Muni Station in 1972.

 All these ‘Balboa’ names are in some sense lost opportunities, as they have little historical connection with the city’s past or its heroes–and the city (and the neighborhoods) deserves more than that, given its own rich history.

 If anyone is asking, I nominate Jean Bonnet to replace the park’s name.
 A transman who empowered several women to resist abuse by their panderers, he also made a good living catching frogs for the ‘French’ restaurants downtown, in Geneva Lake, a substantial body of water once located just to the east of Balboa Park Station.
 He and his lover Blanche were murdered at McNamara’s hotel adjacent to the present station, by Blanche’s enraged ex-pimp.
 (I recommend this novel based on his life.)

 During the same time, more or less, Mary Ellen Pleasant had a ranch, called Geneva Cottage, also located adjacent to the present-day transit station.
-She controlled this property from the 1850s until it was sold in 1900 to make way for the Geneva Carbarn and Powerhouse [complete story in a future post].
+She controlled this property from the 1850s until it was sold in 1900 to make way for the Geneva Carbarn and Powerhouse.
 She was famously an engine of resistance to racism in nineteenth-century San Francisco, and yet nothing of substance has been named for Pleasant in the city.
 Pleasant BART Station, anyone?

 To Return to Congo Street